TheWorkflowAcademy/Creating-Folder-Doc-and-External-Share-Link-ZohoWorkDrive/README.md

 ```

 #### 2. Create a New Document in a Folder
-This script creates a new blank Zoho Writer doc that is stored in the specified WorkDrive folder.
+This script creates a new blank Zoho Writer doc and stores in the specified WorkDrive folder.

 ```javascript
 attributes = Map();